John St. John (American politician)

-John Pierce St. John (February 25, 1833 - August 31, 1916) was an American politician who served as the eighth governor of Kansas and later served as the Prohibition presidential nominee in 1884.
-Under his tenure as governor Kansas became the third state to enact a statewide prohibition of alcohol which would last until 1948 and remain in some form until 1987.
-After leaving elected office he maintained his position in the Prohibition party and remained active in the party's presidential politics and was a major figure in the party schism during the 1896 presidential election.
+John Pierce St. John (February 25, 1833 - August 31, 1916) was an American politician who served as the eighth governor of Kansas.
+A Republican, St. John was a staunch supporter of Prohibition and later served as the Prohibition Party's nominee in the 1884 presidential election.
+Under his tenure as governor, Kansas became the third state to enact a statewide prohibition of alcohol which would last until 1948 and remain in some form until 1987.
+After leaving elected office he maintained his position in the Prohibition Party and remained active in the party's presidential politics and was a major figure in the party schism during the 1896 presidential election.

 Early life

 On February 25, 1833, John Pierce St. John was born in Brookville, Indiana, to Samuel St. John and Sophia Snell.
 In 1852, he became the conductor of an ox team which he led to California.
 During his time in California he fought against the Modoc Native Americans in California and Oregon.
 John was a congregationalist until the 1870s when he converted and became a Christian Scientist.
 From 1852 to 1859, he was married to Mary Jane Brewer and had one son until their divorce.
 On March 28, 1860, he married Susan J. Parker and later had two children with her.